Cake for Business – Terms & Conditions

-The Partner enters into a contract with Cake (“Contract”) by registering to Cake’s Products and Services and accepting the Terms and Conditions either manually or electronically, both manners having full legal force.
-By accepting these Terms and Conditions, and/or by accessing and using Cake’s Services, the Partner shall represent and acknowledge to have read, understood, and agreed to be bound by these Terms and Conditions.
-The person entering into a contract with Cake on behalf of a company or another (legal) entity shall warrant having the authority to bind such entity to the contract.
+The Partner enters into a contract with Cake (“Contract”) by registering to, purchasing, receiving, or otherwise using Cake’s Products and/or Services and accepting the Terms and Conditions either manually or electronically, both manners having full legal force.
+By accepting these Terms and Conditions, and/or by accessing or using Cake’s Products and/or Services, the Partner shall represent and acknowledge to have read, understood, and agreed to be bound by these Terms and Conditions.
+The person entering into a Contract with Cake on behalf of a company or another (legal) entity shall warrant having the authority to bind such entity to the Contract.

 All terms defined below beginning with a capital letter are defined as follows:

 User: means a natural person authorized by Cake to receive the (B2C) consumer services of Cake.

 Partner Portal: means the software solution of Cake in SaaS mode made available to the Partner (including updates, upgrades, and corrections delivered by Cake).